Funding opportunity

 Who can apply

-You can only apply for this funding opportunity if you are an existing FLF award holder and you have received an invite link to apply; this is typically three years into your award.
+You can only apply for this funding opportunity if you are an existing FLF grant holder and you have received an invite link to apply; this is typically three years into your award.
 If you haven’t received a link but think you are eligible, please contact the team at: flfrenewal@ukri.org

-FLF award holders have the opportunity to extend their four-year fellowship by up to a further three years.
+FLF grant holders have the opportunity to extend their four-year fellowship by up to a further three years.
 The renewal funding will continue to support the development of a leading-edge fellow and further the fellow’s work to undertake adventurous, ambitious programmes that tackle difficult and novel challenges.

 There will be three renewal panel meetings per year, and fellows are required to apply to the meeting that aligns with the end date of their existing award.
 See the FLF renewal funding opportunity for full details.